vairam27012001/python/README.md

-project 3 ("Get input for the variable a ,print if input is divisible by 3 or not and the input is even number or odd number.") project 4 (mini calculator) project 5 (loan eligibility)
+project 3 ("Get input for the variable a ,print if input is divisible by 3 or not and the input is even number or odd number.") project 4 (mini calculator) project 5 (loan eligibility) project 6 (Get integer input from user 10 times and find sum and average)